pandas-dev/pandas/doc/source/user_guide/io.rst

    data = "a,b,a\n0,1,2\n3,4,5"
    pd.read_csv(StringIO(data))

-There is no more duplicate data because ``mangle_dupe_cols=True`` by default, which modifies a series of duplicate columns 'X', ..., 'X' to become 'X', 'X.1', ..., 'X.N'.
+There is no more duplicate data because duplicate columns 'X', ..., 'X' become 'X', 'X.1', ..., 'X.N'.

 .. _io.usecols: